identd113/hdhr_VCR-AS/README.md

 * If you selected a "Series" you can select as many days as you wish.

 #### Manual Add
-If you wish to schedule a recording oustode of the 4 hour guide windowm, you can select Manual Add, and add this show/series.
+If you wish to schedule a recording oustside of the 4 hour guide window, you can select Manual Add, and add this show/series.

 You will then be asked to specify a time, it is done a bit strangely.
 We use 24 hour decimal time
 * For example, if you wanted to record a show at 6:45 PM, you would enter 18.75. (.5 of an hour, is 30 minutes.  .75 of an hour is 45 minutes.)